How to Find and Implement Innovative Healthcare Technology

 How Healthcare Systems Can Innovate with Dozens of Vendors

 While many healthcare system executives would agree with all of the above, their question is still valid, “how the hell do I manage all this?”
 We have some ideas and tips to make this much easier.

 Our tips combine “outsourcing” with standardization.
 These tips involve large healthcare systems throwing their weight around without suffocating innovation.
 Too much process and you SQUASH innovation.

-1) Pick an EMR/PM (referred to as an EMR for convenience sake) that allows for easy integration.
+1) Pick an EHR/PM (referred to as an EHR for convenience sake) that allows for easy integration

 One of the fastest growing companies of the last 5 years is Slack, which is a group communication platform that teams use to stay connected.
 Slack was founded 4 years ago, it is now worth $9 billion.
 Slack is basically a better email.
 The main reason for it’s growth was that Slack made it super easy for every tool a worker uses in the day to integrate into Slack.
 Slack has become a central place for not just communication, but also project management tools, CRMs, marketing automation, calendars etc. 4 years ago, a slack user would have had 5-10 tabs open, now a Slack user never has to leave Slack.
 It’s a perfect example of how integration can make dozens of tools unite seamlessly.